arschles/pare/README.md

 _This project is alpha.
 Interface and features may change.
 This message will be removed when the project reaches beta._

-Pare is a build and workflow tool for modern software develompent.
+Pare is a build and workflow tool for modern software development.
 It focuses on making it easy to run _all_ your development tools when you need them, so you don't have to write hacky Makefiles or learn complicated new build systems.